iest/sliderrr/README.md

 - Stylus-compiling middleware on the server

 ## TODO
+- [ ] Server-side pagination (clinent grinds to a halt on raspberry pi with too many images)
+- [ ] Fix styles on pi version of chromium
 - [ ] Get `Loadie` working nicely
 - [ ] Select different shot categories
 - [ ] Write build script that outputs zip file containing everything needed